stephenreid321/stephenreid/app/markdown/bio.md

 Previously, he founded [The Psychedelic Society](https://psychedelicsociety.org.uk/), which established the first legal [psilocybin retreat programme](https://www.alalaho.org/) in Europe.
 Stephen has an MPhys in Physics from the University of Oxford, where he specialised in quantum field theory, an MRes in Complexity Science from the University of Bristol, and a Professional Certificate in Machine Learning and Artificial Intelligence from UC Berkeley.

-He lives with his wife Laura in Stockholm, Sweden, where he enjoys [swimrunning](https://otilloswimrun.com/) in the archipelago.
+He lives with his wife Laura and daughter Runa in Stockholm, Sweden, where he enjoys [swimrunning](https://otilloswimrun.com/) in the archipelago.